 11. Moving to the USA

 During World War 1, Einstein was living in Germany.
 Being a pacifist, he never believed in war and violence and wanted disagreements to be settled peacefully.
-In 1933, Einstein moved to the USA things were escalating in Germany under its ruler Adolph Hitler.
+In 1933, Einstein moved to the USA when things were escalating in Germany under its ruler Adolph Hitler.
 Einstein was offered U.S. citizenship and a position at the Institute of Advanced Study in Princeton.
 In 1945, after World War II, Einstein continued to make further discoveries about heat, gravity, and relativity.
 He published over 300 scientific reports (4).

 12. Einstein’s demise